mnadel/metrics.net.influxdb/README.md

 Available on [NuGet.org](https://www.nuget.org/packages/Metrics.NET.InfluxDB/) as [Metrics.NET.InfluxDB](https://www.nuget.org/packages/Metrics.NET.InfluxDB/).

-# Changelog

-This version has significant *(i.e. breaking)* changes from the previous version.
-Most derived metrics (min, max, mean, percentiles, etc.) are no longer being exported.
-InfluxDB recommended using, instead, [continuous queries](https://influxdb.com/docs/v0.9/query_language/continuous_queries.html) on the backend to calculate these values.

 # Usage

 Nearly identical to the usage shown in the [Metrics.NET Wiki](https://github.com/etishor/Metrics.NET/wiki/InfluxDb), but using `WithInflux` instead of `WithInfluxDb`: